Feinstein Institutes for Medical Research: iNav

 The Institutes’ iNav, an AI detection system developed by Dr. Daniel King, Dr. Sandeep Nadella, and Tiffany Zavadsky, analyzes over 10,000 Northwell patient scan reports each week.
 The system identifies scans with a high risk of pancreatic cancer, reducing time-to-treatment by 50% and boosting enrollment in clinical research studies.

 COVID-19

 During the COVID-19 pandemic, lead researcher Alex Spyropoulos, ran a clinical trial to determine the proper anticoagulant dosage for patients with COVID-19 who were on a ventilator and at high risk for organ failure.

-The Feinstein Institutes partnered with Gilead Sciences, Regeneron Pharmaceuticals, and Sanofi in March of 2020 to conduct three different clinical trials to find treatments for Covid-19.
+The Feinstein Institutes partnered with Gilead Sciences, Regeneron Pharmaceuticals, and Sanofi in March 2020 to conduct three different clinical trials to find treatments for COVID-19.

 Elmezzi Graduate School of Molecular Medicine

 The Elmezzi Graduate School of Molecular Medicine works in collaboration with the Feinstein Institutes for Medical Research.
 The Feinstein Institutes provide the school with all facilities and faculty for operation.